 The stock market and hedge fund sectors have been incredibly profitable; blockchain could alter that forever.
 Many companies have looked to make buying, selling, and trading stocks easier and simpler for anyone.
 For the last few years, many partnerships have been developing, showing many business leaders in the stock market see the writing on the wall.

 For example, TØ.com's Overstock subsidiary has made it easy to enable stock transactions online using blockchain technology.
-Another example, the tZERO platform, uses a system of distributed ledgers with existing processes to lower time and costs while increasing transparency.
+Another example, the tZERO platform, uses a distributed ledger system with existing processes to lower time and costs while increasing transparency.

-A blockchain company called Chain was acquired by Stellar in 2018, which has paved the way to bring blockchain on the Nasdaq stock exchange and part of Citi's banking network.
-Nasdaq has recently joined up with R3 to build a Corda software platform to help keep track of all digital financial transactions.
+Stellar acquired a blockchain company called Chain in 2018, which has paved the way to bring blockchain to the Nasdaq stock exchange and part of Citi's banking network.
+Nasdaq has recently joined R3 to build a Corda software platform to help keep track of all digital financial transactions.

 The Future of Crowdfunding

 Crowdfunding isn't free from the disruption blockchain brings with it.
-Crowdfunding allowed an ordinary person to invest directly into different projects backed by innovative entrepreneurs.
+Crowdfunding allows an ordinary person to invest directly in projects backed by innovative entrepreneurs.